MetOs-UiO/info_links_etc/guides_and_docs/virt_env_Fram_with_VScode.md

 # How to use Virtual studio Code and Fram

 If you like to run significant bits of code, you probably want to do it on a Server.
-I decided to run my code on Fram, one of the Sigma2 HPCs.
+One possible choice is to run code on Fram, one of the Sigma2 HPCs.

-I use Visual Studio Code (VS code) to connect to Fram and to run my scripts.
+You can use Visual Studio Code (VS code) to connect to Fram and run scripts there.
 To connect to any remote via ***ssh***, please follow the [instructions](https://code.visualstudio.com/docs/remote/ssh) on the VS code documentation.
 If you want to connect to Fram via VS code, use `<username>@fram.sigma2.no`, while Nird needs to know about the individual nodes.
 Nird: `<username>@loginX.nird.sigma2.no` where X is the node 0, 1, 2, or 3.

-> **_NOTE:_**  The problem is that login.nird.sigma2.no is an alias corresponding to 4 login nodes:
+> **_NOTE:_**  If you log in using ssh in your terminal you would use login.nird.sigma2.no which is an alias corresponding to 4 login nodes:
 > - login0.nird.sigma2.no
 > - login1.nird.sigma2.no
 > - login2.nird.sigma2.no